naman2304/notes/ddia.md

 A good operations team is responsible for
 * Monitoring and quickly restoring service if it goes into bad state
 * Tracking down the cause of problems
-* Keeping software and platforms up to date
+* Deployment and keeping software and platforms up to date
 * Perform complex maintenance tasks, like platform migration
 * Maintaining the security of the system
 * Keeping tabs on how different systems affect each other
-* Anticipating future problems
+* Anticipating future problems (capacity planning)
 * Establishing good practices and tools for development
 * Defining processes that make operations predictable
-* Preserving the organisation's knowledge about the system
+* Documentation to preserve organisation's knowledge

 **Good operability means making routine tasks easy.**